algo1/JumboWeather/README.md

 	Areas NOT focused  : Null pointer checks
 		             Animations (which is must for background image transistion) and UI

+	NOTE : Play Services Sdk is used for retrieving location as per the latest android docs recommendation .
+This approach requires play store to be installed on user's device.

 	Developed and tested on (FYI): Samsung Galaxy Note 4 , Android 23